feham/nomouse/README.md

 # nomouse
-prototype of farmercal's bisection base keyboard mouse
+prototype of farmercal's bisection-based keyboard mouse

 ## usage
 Use the WASD keys to bisect the screen and zero in on the red target.